 What is Acoustic Foam and what is it used for?

 Have you ever walking into a large room, with plenty of space between the walls and furniture, and clapped your hands?
 If you have, then you may be familiar with the echo that will find its way back to you as a result.
 This is due to the sound literally rebounding off of the walls of the space.
 Acoustic foam is used to absorb the sound waves created by noise in the space, therefore reducing the echo and creating ‘cleaner’ sound.

 Interestingly, acoustic foam has started to become more and more common in new architecture designs, especially for educational or office spaces.
 This is due to the reverberations created in wide open spaces being too distracting, thereby decreasing the productivity of those working in the rooms as a result.
 So, if you’re a business owner and have not already installed acoustic foam in your offices, you may have found the reason for your team missing those numbers last week.

 If you’re already familiar with acoustic foam, then you will probably imagine square panels of soft and lightweight foam that is strategically placed on the walls of a room.
 However, that is not the only form of acoustic foam that is available.
 Dense, heavier panels of the material are used to between the walls of two rooms to stop the sound travelling between them.
 This is known soundproofing a room, whilst the smaller, lighter panels essentially dampen the sound in the room.

-Where to Buy Acoustic Foam Panels in Australia
+Where to Buy Acoustic Foam Panels in Sydney

 You can buy top quality acoustic foam panels from Foam Booth, Australia’s specialists in foam products.
 With over 35 years in the industry, we know everything about how to make sure you get the best product to meet your needs and provide you with the best value.